Random Forests for Change Point Detection: The changeforest algorithm

 \section{The \texttt{changeforest} algorithm}

 Finding a solution to the nonparametric estimator (\ref{eq:change_point_estimator_nonparametric}) by evaluating the classifier log-likelihood ratio~(\ref{eq:loglikelihood_non_parametric}) for all possible candidate segmentations $\alpha \in \CA$ is infeasible.
 We present an efficient search procedure based on binary segmentation that finds an approximate solution to (\ref{eq:change_point_estimator_nonparametric}).
 We furthermore motivate the use of random forests as classifiers and present a model selection procedure adapted to our search procedure.
 These building blocks combine to form the \texttt{changeforest} algorithm, which we summarize in Section~\ref{sec:our_proposals}.
+Finally, we present a consistency result for our method in the presence of a single change point.